act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Passed Example 4

-This black text has a contrast ratio between 6.1:1 and 9:1 on grey background with white text shadow on it.
+This black text has a contrast ratio between 6.1:1 and 9:1 on gray background with white text shadow on it.

 ```html
 <p style="color: #000; background: #737373; text-shadow: white 0 0 3px">